-Cystatin C is a protein that is produced by the cells in your body.
-When kidneys are working well, they keep the level of cystatin C in your blood just right.
-If the level of cystatin C in your blood is too high, it may mean that your kidneys are not working well.
+Cystatin C is a protein produced by the cells in your body.
+When kidneys work well, they keep the level of cystatin C in your blood just right.
+If the level of cystatin C in your blood is too high, it may mean your kidneys are not working well.

-A cystatin C blood test can be helpful if:
+Sometimes, healthcare providers use a blood test for cystatin C to calculate eGFR.
+A cystatin C blood test can be useful if:

 A past test for kidney function did not give clear results about your kidneys, so your healthcare provider wants to check again with a cystatin C test to be sure.